awsdocs/aws-marketplace-user-guide-for-sellers/doc_source/ami-contracts.md

   Setting a value of *true* for this field indicates that the offer is a non\-tiered offer\.
 Setting a value of *false* for this field indicates that the offer is a tiered offer\.

 When using the Product Load Form \(PLF\) to create the contracts for your AMI product, you must define the following fields for your pricing dimensions:
 +  **Contracts DimensionX API Name** – The name that should appear in the license generated in the buyer’s AWS License Manager account\.
+This name is also used as the value for `Name` in `Entitlement` in the `Checkoutlicense` API call\.
 +  **Contracts DimensionX Display Name** – The customer\-facing name of the dimension that will be displayed on the product detail and procurement pages of the AWS Marketplace website\.
-This name is also used as the value for `Name` in `Entitlement` in the `CheckoutLicense` API call\.
 Create a name that is be user\-friendly\.
 The name's maximum length is 24 characters\.
 After the listing is public, the value of `Name`can't be changed\.
 +  **Contracts DimensionX Description** – The customer\-facing description of a dimension that provides additional information about the dimension for the product, such as the capabilities that the specific dimension provides\.
 The maximum length for the description is 70 characters\.
 +  **Contracts DimensionX Quantity** – This is used to calculate proration in cases of agreement amendments to a product\.
 This value of this field should be set to 1 for all contract offers\.
 It should not be edited\.
 +  **Contracts DimensionX **1\-Month Rate**** – The contract rate to be charged for onemonth of entitlements against this dimension\.
 For non\-tiered offers, this rate is charged for each unit of the dimension that is procured\.
 This ﬁeld supports three decimal places\.